-We have acted as Bond Counsel in connection with the authorization, sale, issuance and delivery of the Series 2018A Bonds.
+We have acted as Bond Counsel in connection with the authorization, sale, issuance and delivery of the Series 2019A Bonds.
 In that capacity, we have examined the provisions of Chapter 15C of the Massachusetts General Laws, as amended, and we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of the By Laws of the Authority and such records of the Authority, certificates of officers of the Authority and other documents and instruments, and have made such other investigation of facts and examination of Massachusetts and federal law, as we have deemed necessary or proper for the purpose of rendering this opinion.
-We have also examined a record of proceedings relating to the authorization, sale, issuance and delivery of the Series 2018A Bonds.
+We have also examined a record of proceedings relating to the authorization, sale, issuance and delivery of the Series 2019A Bonds.
 Capitalized terms used herein shall, unless otherwise specified, have the meanings set forth in the Resolution.

-The Series 2018A Bonds are being issued to finance Education Loans by means of [a deposit to the Taxable Purchase Account], [a deposit to the Taxable Capitalized Interest Account], [a deposit to the Taxable Reserve Account], [a deposit to the Taxable Costs of Issuance Account], and to refund the Refunded Bonds.
+The Series 2019A Bonds are being issued to finance Education Loans by means of [a deposit to the Series 2019A subaccount in the Taxable Purchase Account,] [a deposit to the Series 2019A subaccount in the Taxable Reserve Account,] and [a deposit to the Series 2019A subaccount in the Taxable Costs of Issuance Account.]